Ty-Thetravelguy/hudson-business-travel/README.md

 *Contact Us Page*: Designed for direct user interaction, the ‘Contact Us’ page features a straightforward layout with a header image in line with the site’s theme.
 Central to this page is a contact form complemented by the company’s address, contact number, and an integrated Google Maps location.
 The footer, uniform across the site, includes contact details and social media links, providing users with multiple channels to contact Business Travel.

 ### Colour Palette

+I've selected beige as the primary background colour for the website, taking into account its light and neutral properties.
+This choice ensures there won't be any conflicting colours with the text, contributing to a clean and harmonious design that enhances readability and the overall user experience.

+Following the deicition, I added the colour beige to [My Color Space](https://mycolor.space/) to generate a colour palette for the webpage.

 ![Color Palette](assets/images-readme/color-palette.png)